 A great piece of content will win the hearts of its audience and be SEO-friendly.
-How to write SEO optimized copy is easier said than done.
+How to write SEO optimized copy is another story altogether.
 This post builds on information gained by experimenting with search engine optimization and all the facets of it such as Keywords, researching Google and Bing algorithms and other search engine optimization specialists.

 This article does not cover every aspect of writing SEO optimization copy, that is just to broad a field.
 However you should get better than a basic feel for your copy by following the tips in this post.